mbrio/backbone.suggestions/README.md

         * `enabled` = The callback that is executed when the view is enabled.
         * `disabled` = The callback that is executed when the view is disabled.
+        * `checkingLengthThreshold(does_meet)` = The callback that is executed
+          when the controller checks the length threshold prior to determining whether a suggestion is to be executed.
+A value describing whether the field does meet the length threshold is passed as the callback's only argument.
     * `templates` = The object containing all of the custom templates
         * `default` = The popup content when no text is filled within the input